Environment

 Equifax is committed to reaching net-zero GHG emissions by 2040 along a science-based pathway.
 In support of that goal, we have set near-term emission reduction targets, which were validated by the Science-Based Targets Initiative (SBTi) in 2023.
 Under our target ambitions, we have committed to reduce absolute scope 1 and 2 greenhouse gas emissions 54.6% by 2032, from a 2019 base year.
 We have also committed that 73% of our suppliers by spend, covering purchased goods & services and capital goods (scope 3), will have science-based targets by 2027.
 SBTi has determined that our global operational footprint (scope 1 and 2) target ambitions are in line with the Paris Agreement’s 1.5℃ goal, currently the most ambitious designation available through the SBTi process.

-We have set an SBTi-approved target to reduce absolute scope 1 and 2 greenhouse gas emissions 54.6% by 2032, from a 2019 base year.
-As a result of our decarbonization efforts, we have decreased our scope 1 and 2 emissions by 51%, representing significant progress toward our near-term reduction target of 54.6% by 2032.
+We set an SBTi-approved target to reduce absolute scope 1 and 2 greenhouse gas emissions 54.6% by 2032, from a 2019 base year.
+As a result of our decarbonization efforts, we have decreased our scope 1 and 2 emissions by 52.3%, representing significant progress toward our near-term reduction target.

 Progress vs. Scope 3 Target

-We have set an SBTi-approved supplier engagement target that 73% of our suppliers by spend, covering purchased goods & services and capital goods (scope 3), will have science-based targets by 2027.
-As of year end 2023, 56% of our suppliers have set science-based emission reduction targets, reflecting meaningful progress from our 2021 baseline of 20%.
+We set an SBTi-approved scope 3 supplier engagement target that 73% of our suppliers by spend, covering purchased goods & services and capital goods, will have science-based targets by 2027.
+As of year end 2024, 61% of our suppliers have set science-based emission reduction targets, reflecting meaningful progress from our 2021 baseline of 20%.

 Disclaimer

 This webpage contains information that may constitute “forward-looking statements.”
 Generally, the words “believe,” “expect,” “intend,” “estimate,” “anticipate,” “project,” “will,” “may” and similar expressions identify forward-looking statements, which generally are not historical in nature.
-All statements that address operating or environmental performance and events or developments that we expect or anticipate will occur in the future, including statements relating to future operating results, plans for reducing our environmental footprint, reducing greenhouse gas emissions, improvements in our IT and data security infrastructure, our strategy, changes in U.S. and worldwide economic conditions, and similar statements about our outlook and our plans are forward-looking statements.
+All statements that address operating or environmental performance and events or developments that we expect or anticipate will occur in the future, including statements relating to our climate strategy, reductions in our greenhouse gas emissions, improvements in our IT and data security infrastructure and similar statements about our outlook and our plans are forward-looking statements.
 We believe these forward-looking statements are reasonable as and when made.
 However, forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from our historical experience and our present expectations or projections.
 These risks and uncertainties include, but are not limited to, those described in our most recent Annual Report on Form 10-K and subsequent filings with the U.S. Securities and Exchange Commission.
 As a result of such risks and uncertainties, we urge you not to place undue reliance on any forward-looking statements.
 Forward-looking statements speak only as of the date when made.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.

 You should assume that the information appearing in this webpage is accurate only as of the date it was last updated.